What Are NEMA Ratings for Enclosure

 Type 3S

-Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, snow, and additional protection against ice-laden.
+Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, and snow, and additional protection against ice-laden.

 Indoor or outdoor locations where ice laden may serve and the equipment can remain operable.